Skip to main content

 • A graduate certificate in a related discipline.

-• The Postgraduate Qualifying Program (available to international applicants only), plus either previous related discipline Higher Education Study or a minimum of two years of relevant work experience.
+• The Postgraduate Qualifying Program (available to international applicants only), plus either a previous related discipline, Higher Education Study or a minimum of two years of relevant work experience.

-*Relevant managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate) with reference to faculty-determined guiding principles.
-Applicants will be required to submit a curriculum vitae (CV) with their application.
+Relevant professional/managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate) with reference to faculty-determined guiding principles.
+Applicants must submit a curriculum vitae (CV) with their application.

 English language requirements